a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 }
 ```

-Unlike with the grass tile, the sky tile is not "solid" and can be passed through by the player, so its `TileType` needs to be set to
+Unlike with the grass tile, the sky tile is "solid" and the player shouldn't be able to walk over it, so its `TileType` needs to be set to
-`PASSABLE`.
-This is the default tile type, so it does not need to be specified, but it can be by adding `.withTileType(TileType.PASSABLE)`.
+`NOT_PASSABLE`.

 ### Adding an animated map tile to a tileset

 Tiles can be animated!
-Currently, the `CommonTileset` contains three animated tiles: the yellow flower, the purple flower, and the shining sun.
+Currently, the `CommonTileset` contains three animated tiles: the yellow flower, the purple flower, and the rising/falling water on the shore.
 To set this up, the tileset image file must have a separate image for each frame in the tile's animation.

 For example, below are the frame tiles used for the flower (three different frame images):